Astroua/TurbuStat/README.rst

 TurbuStat
 =========

-See the documentation at ([http://turbustat.readthedocs.org/](http://turbustat.readthedocs.org/)).
+See the documentation at `http://turbustat.readthedocs.org/ <http://turbustat.readthedocs.org/>`__.

-To be notified of future releases and updates to TurbuStat, please join the ([mailing list](https://groups.google.com/forum/#!forum/turbustat)).
+To be notified of future releases and updates to TurbuStat, please join the `mailing list <https://groups.google.com/forum/#!forum/turbustat>`__.

 Statistics of Turbulence
 ------------------------